 In 2012, Liriano made 22 appearances for the Twins, including 17 starts, but only went 3-10, 5.31, although he did strike out 109 batters in 100 innings against only 55 walks.
 On July 28th, he was traded to the Chicago White Sox in return for IF Eduardo Escobar and P Pedro Hernandez.
 With the White Sox, he was 3-2, 5.40 in 12 games, for a combined record of 6-12, 5.34 in 156 2/3 innings pitched.
 His so-so record did not deter the Pittsburgh Pirates from signing him as a free agent to a two-year contract on December 21st for $14 million.
 However, the deal was never officially announced, and rumors soon surfaced that Liriano had suffered another injury in the meantime, to his non-throwing arm, putting the purported deal in jeopardy.
 The two sides renegotiated the deal in January, with Liriano assuming much of the financial risk.
 It was first revealed that Liriano's injury had been a fall in his bathroom, breaking his right arm, then the story changed to something more bizarre, as Liriano was said to have broken his arm banging into a door at home while trying to startle his kids on Christmas Day.
 Liriano said that the story of a bathroom fall, first published in a Dominican source, was unreliable as no one in the Dominican Republic had spoken to him him about the injury.
 He had to wait until May 11, 2013 to make his first appearance as a Pirate, but it was very solid.
 Facing the New York Mets, he struck out 9 batters in 5 1/3 innings, giving up only one run, as Pittsburgh won handily, 11-2.
 He continued to pitch well after that winning his next two starts in succession.
 The second of these, on May 22nd, was particularly brilliant as he shut out the Chicago Cubs on just two hits over 7 innings, striking out 8 and nursing a 1-0 1st-inning lead until turning the game over to his bullpen.
 Tony Watson and Mark Melancon each pitched a scoreless inning to complete the combined shutout as Liriano outdueled Jeff Samardzija.
 After going 16-8, 3.02 during the season, he started and won the National League Wild Card Game against the Cincinnati Reds, giving up only 1 run on 4 hits in 7 innings.
 It was especially impressive as he had been 0-3 against Cincinnati in the regular season.
 For the regular season, he tied Clayton Kershaw and Jorge De La Rosa for third in the 2013 NL in wins despite his month off (trailing Adam Wainwright and Jordan Zimmermann).
 His 1.47 home ERA was the lowest by a Pirate starter with 10+ home starts since at least 1920.
 In the NLDS, Liriano battled Pirates nemesis Joe Kelly to a standstill with two runs in six innings, with a crucial bad call by third base umpire Paul Nauert costing him the runs.
 Pittsburgh won, 5-3, against the Cards' bullpen.
 Pittsburgh dropped the Series, 3 games to 2, due to a lack of offense.
 Liriano was named NL Comeback Player of the Year by The Sporting News, beating out teammates Melancon and Marlon Byrd.
 He also won the MLB version of the award, becoming the first player to win that honor twice as well as in each league, although Rick Sutcliffe had done so as well when the Sporting News award was the only one around.

 With A.J.
 Burnett departing via free agency, Pittsburgh turned to Liriano for their opener in 2014.
 He turned in a gem, fanning 10 in six shutout innings, but Jeff Samardzija, pitching for the Cubs, matched him zero for zero before Tony Watson relieved Liriano.
 Pittsburgh wound up winning, 1-0, in 10 innings.
 In contrast to his dream season a year earlier, Liriano couldn't seem to get untracked in 2014.
-He was 0-3 in April, then lost two more games in May before finally registering a win on May 30th, when he managed to keep the Los Angeles Dodgers from scoring in 5 2/3 innings fir a 2-1 win.
+He was 0-3 in April, then lost two more games in May before finally registering a win on May 30th, when he managed to keep the Los Angeles Dodgers from scoring in 5 2/3 innings for a 2-1 win.
 Trouble with his control meant he was needing a lot of pitches to get outs, and as result he did not pitch into the 7th inning a single time in 6 starts during the month.
 On June 4th, he gave up only one hit to the San Diego Padres over 5 innings, but walked 6 batters and hit one with a pitch, leading to 3 runs and another loss, 3-2.
 On June 11th, he was placed on the disabled list with a left oblique strain.
 He did better after returning, and finished the year with a record of 7-10, 3.38 and 175 Ks in 162 1/3 innings.
 The Pirates showed that they were confident that Liriano would continue to be a top-notch pitcher over the next several years, re-signing him on December 9th for three years at $39 million.